MaximumProgrammer/magnum-game-of-life/README.md

-# magnum-game-of-life
+# magnum-game-of-life-3d
-C/C++ game of life 3D project visualized with magnum the C/C++
+C/C++ game of life 3D project visualized with magnum.

-This project is mainly based on the magnum C++ library: https://magnum.graphics/ as well https://magnum.graphics/corrade/ for utilities.
+This project is mainly based on the magnum C++ library: https://magnum.graphics/ as well https://magnum.graphics/corrade/ for utility functions.

 For building magnum and corrade from scratch checkout the repo from https://github.com/mosra/magnum and https://magnum.graphics/corrade/.
 Important: Build the corrade project before building the magnum project.